 Background

 Liaison mental health services provide mental healthcare to patients in acute hospital settings.
-Although the results of local evaluations suggest such services can be cost-effective, this is not supported by evidence from a small number of randomised controlled trials which have evaluated certain aspects of liaison delivery.
+Although the results of local evaluations suggest such services can be cost-effective, this is not supported by evidence from a small number of randomised controlled trials which have evaluated specific components of liaison delivery.
 Evaluation of liaison services is challenging due to their heterogenous organisation and delivery, high case throughput and varied patient case mix and may be best conducted using routinely collected NHS data.
 We aimed to link routinely collected NHS data from primary and secondary care to evaluate hospital-based liaison mental health services in England.

 Methods

-We designed and enacted a methodology to link routinely collected NHS data from: i) Hospital Episode Statistics (HES) – a database controlled by NHS Digital, and ii) ResearchOne – a database controlled by The Phoenix Partnership (TPP).
+We designed and enacted a methodology to link routinely collected NHS data from: i) Hospital Episode Statistics (HES) – a database controlled by NHS Digital, and ii) ResearchOne – a primary care database controlled by The Phoenix Partnership (TPP).
 Patient pseudonyms were generated by the data controllers and used by NHS Digital to: i) communicate to TPP those patients for whom data was required from ResearchOne, and ii) generate mappings between source-specific identifiers used to reference patients in the data from HES and ResearchOne.

 Results

-Approvals for the methodology required 907 days.
+Obtaining approvals for the steps prespecified in the methodological protocol took required 907 days.
 Enactment following approvals required 385 days.
 Data supplied from HES contained 181,063 patients from 6 hospitals (μ=30,177, σ=28,875.86) who matched the inclusion and exclusion criteria.
 Data supplied from ResearchOne contained 33,666 (18.6%) of these patients from the 6 hospitals (μ=5,611, σ= 5,206.59).

 Discussion

-Time required for approvals and enactment was attributable to resolution of technical and organisational queries between stakeholders.
-Variation in number of patients for which data was supplied between databases and between hospitals was attributable to the limited intersection of patient populations between databases and variation in recording practices between hospitals.
+Time required for approvals and enactment was attributable to slowness of data handling processes within each data holder and to resolution of technical and organisational queries between them stakeholders.
+Variation in number of patients for which data was supplied between databases and between hospitals was attributable to coding inconsistencies and to the limited intersection of patient populations between databases and variation in recording practices between hospitals.
 Although it is technically feasible to link primary and secondary care data, the current system is challenging, complicated, unnecessarily bureaucratic, extremely time consuming and costly.

 Keywords: Liaison mental health services; liaison psychiatry; retrospective evaluation; data linkage.